 An errant tree smashed the Badger’s pilot house, breaking several of Bill Swanson’s ribs.
 The wave carried the Badger all the way over the spit and plopped the vessel stern-first just offshore in the open ocean.
 The boat hit bottom, bobbed back to the surface, and promptly began to sink again as it took on water.
 Bill and Vivian were rattled and bruised, but mostly intact.
 In the darkness, husband and wife deployed a small skiff they had on board, and abandoned ship.

 The water of Lituya Bay sloshed back and forth for another thirty minutes, surging from shore to shore as the remaining energy dissipated.
 A layer of bobbing logs, chunks of ice, mud, and other detritus covered much of the bay and stuck out into the ocean like a tongue.
-Ships that had been in the area outside the bay arrived to help hunt for survivors in the debris as the sun set behind the Fairweather mountains.
+Ships that had been in the area outside the bay arrived to help hunt for survivors in the debris as the sun set.
 Around midnight one of the search vessels located Bill and Vivian Swanson huddled in their skiff in their skivvies.

 Don Miller—the petroleum geologist who had been interested in the odd trimlines six years prior—returned to Lituya Bay shortly after the 09 July earthquake, taking photos of the damage from the ground and the air, and cataloging possible causes.
 Evidence of heavy water damage reached 1,720 feet (520 meters) up the shore, the earth stripped down to the bedrock for much of this area.
 For reference, if One World Trade Center were submerged in 1,720 feet of water, only the tip of its spire would remain above the waterline.
 The trees that still clung at the edges of the trimlines were heavily damaged, with most of their bark stripped away.
 Trees as large as four feet in diameter had been bent and snapped from the slopes.
 The wave had carved a channel through the middle of Cenotaph Island, and La Chaussee Spit was scrubbed down to the rock.
 This wave had reached over three times farther up shore than the previous large waves in the bay, and therefore had obliterated all evidence of the prior events.
 Miller’s detailed report on the event essentially concluded that the long, deep, narrow bay constituted a “hydraulic oddity” predisposed to enormous waves, and that ninety million tons of rock falling suddenly into it made for a quite compelling demonstration of Archimedes’ principle.